We are blessed with the opportunity to learn from Dr. Umar Abd-Allah, Dr. Karim Lahham and Dr. Mariam Sheibani.

 His recent publications include: Metaphysics and Sociology; Gandhi, Islam, and the Principles of Non-Violence and Attachment to Truth.

-Mariam Sheibani is a PhD candidate in Islamic Thought at the University of Chicago.
-Her research examines post-formative developments in law, theology and Sufism in the Ayyubid and Mamluk periods.
+Dr. Mariam Sheibani is a postdoctoral fellow at Harvard Law School's Islamic Legal Studies Program.
+She received her PhD in Islamic Thought in 2018 from the University of Chicago’s Department of Near Eastern Languages and Civilization.
+Her research interests are in Islamic intellectual and social history, with a focus on Islamic law, ethics, and contemporary thought.
 Prior to her doctoral studies, she earned a BA in Public Affairs and Policy Management, an MA in Legal Studies, and an MA in Islamic studies.
-She has studied and done research in Jordan, Turkey, Egypt and Morocco.
-Alongside her academic studies, she remains a dedicated student of the Islamic tradition, and her studies have focused on the Qur'anic sciences, Shāfiʿī law and legal theory, hadith, theology, and Sufism.
+She has studied and conducted research in Turkey, Jordan, Egypt, Morocco, Spain, the UK and West Africa.
+Alongside her academic studies, she remains a dedicated student of the Islamic sciences, and her studies have focused on the Qur'anic sciences, Shāfiʿī law and jurisprudence, hadith, theology, and sufism.

 Join Our Mailing List

 Subscribe to our list to be among the first to learn about new retreats and registration dates.